By Tyler Cowen

 In sum, the economics of the arts reflects more general economic truths.
 The arts are often “special” in our hearts, but economic analysis suggests that increases in wealth, commercialization, and globalization are good both for the arts and for those who enjoy them.

-Cowen on Liberty, Art, Food and Everything Else in Between EconTalk podcast.
+Tyler Cowen on Liberty, Art, Food, and Everything in Between.
+EconTalk, arch 2007.